jessekelighine/vindent.vim/README.md

 - If you wish not to use a certain functionality, simply leave the corresponding variable undefined.
 - If you wish not to treat `<Tab>` as some number of `<Space>`s, leave `g:vindent_tabstop` undefined.
-- `[l` and `]l` are commonly used keybindings (e.g., [vim-unimpaired](https://github.com/tpope/vim-unimpaired)), so be sure to change them if you already use those.

 For details please refer to the [`doc flie`](./doc/vindent.txt).

 ## Examples

-The following examples assumes that the keybindings in [Usage](#usage) are used.

-### Vindent Motion: move to line with same indentation.
+### Vindent Motion

-This motion is very self explanatory: move to the previous or next line with the same indentation.
+This motion is very self explanatory: move to the previous or next line with either *same*, *less*, *more*, or *different* indentation.
 This motion does not move the cursor if the cursor is on an empty line.
 This motion operates on text *line-wise* if it is used as a text object.

 Here are some examples.
-Consider the LaTeX code:
+Assume that the keybindings in [Usage](#usage) are used and consider the LaTeX code:

 ```tex
  1 \begin{enumerate}
  2